jwiegley/parsec-free/README.md

 ...
 ```

-In this output, terms in parentheses represent failed attempts at parser on
+In this output, terms in parentheses represent a failed attempt to parse along
 that branch.
-If a term ends with `...`, it means the parse was not completed
+If a term ends with `...`, it means the parser did not complete
 before an exception occurred.

 Also, `parserPlus` is the name for `<|>`, while `label` is `<?>`.